 The focus of the Town of Redington Shores governmental funds is to provide information on near-term inflows, outflows and balances of spendable resources.
 Such information is useful in assessing the Town of Redington Shores financing requirements.
-In particular, unreserved fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
+In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-As of the end of the current fiscal year, the Town of Redington Shores governmental funds reported an ending fund balance of \$10,274,235, an increase of \$291,703 from the prior fiscal year.
+As of the end of the current fiscal year, the Town of Redington Shores governmental funds reported an ending fund balance of \$10,773,906, an increase of \$499,671 from the prior fiscal year.

 The Town of Redington Shores proprietary fund provides the same type of information found in the government-wide financial statements, but in more detail.
-The unrestricted net position of the sewer fund as of September 30, 2021 was \$1,531,282.
-The total reduction in net position was \$245,997.
-This reduction in net position resulted from substantial water treatment costs that were higher than anticipated as well as the full budgeted transfer being made to the General Fund despite the loss being incurred in the Sewer Fund.
+The unrestricted net position of the sewer fund as of September 30, 2022 was \$1,273,818.
+The total increase in net position was \$4,229.